 If you’re more of an urbanite, try visiting Sapporo – famed for its beer and delicious ramen, as well as the Sapporo Snow Festival, which takes place each winter in February and offers visitors the chance to witness enormous sculptures made of intricately carved ice.
 Previous replicas have included the Taj Mahal, Himeji Castle and Star Wars characters.

 The neon lights and stylish cafes in the city centre make the city a vibrant yet relatively peaceful alternative to Tokyo.
-For those looking to take home some of Japan’s famous artisanal crafts, visit Space 1-15 – a series of intimate stores which houses everything from handmade cheese and ceramics, through to photography classes.
+For those looking to take home some of Japan’s famous artisanal crafts, visit Space 1-15 (Japanese only) – a series of intimate stores which houses everything from handmade cheese and ceramics, through to photography classes.

 Hakodate, now connected to Tokyo via bullet train, is an attractive port city with a European air.
 Try squid fishing at the morning market (Hakodate Asaichi), or pay a visit to the hot spring monkeys at Yunokawa Hot Springs.
 The city is voted one of the top destinations in Japan year on year by domestic travellers, and the night view from Mt.
 Hakodate is reputedly one of the best in Japan.